 Rayon (aka Viscose): Although a cellulose fiber like cotton, rayon additionally requires a heavy chemical to process it into usable fibers.
 Rayon is not known for it’s strength and is used when an economical slinky hand or surface sheen is needed; commonly blended as the minority with dull cotton and linens.
 It’s manufacturing process is doubly extensive and chemical laden, and even more costly by requiring twice the growing time to that of cotton.
 It’s debatable whether this regenerated fiber is a synthetic or more natural due to it’s origin.
 Biodegradable.

 Synthetics (aka Polyester and Nylon): Unmatchable with durable strength both in the tensile and color characteristics.
 The Sustainable Furniture Council states "close to 60% of total global textile fabrication is polyester", and the Better Cotton Initiative seemingly agrees that "synthetic fibers is the most developed sector in the global textile industry".
 It’s technology to mimic the look of cotton and silks is uncanny, but the huge consumption of toxic chemicals and water preside over all other fibers.
 Consider polyester a plastic, like all synthetics derived from petroleum, are not always recyclable and ultimately disintegrate into smaller bits, which mix into our water supply and dirt.
 Not biodegradable.

 Wool: Known for it’s fire smoldering properties in mattresses, this fiber is best used for it’s characteristically fuzzy texture.
 It’s ultimate purpose is heat insulation, as are all other animal derived protein fibers like silk.
 It adds loft and height to certain yarns and woven textures like brocades.
 Biodegradable.

 Not sure what fabric for which project to use?
 I can help!
-Call or text me here in lovely Los Angeles at 213.618.2143
+Call or text me here in lovely Southern California at 213.618.2143